zhuhuihuihui/Vue-Parse-Guide/README.md

 - `email` **String**
 - `birthday` **Date**
 - `devices` **Object**
-	- this is a dictionary to save a list of devices taht this user has connected to.
+	- this is a dictionary to save a list of devices that this user has connected to.
 The key&value of this dictonary is `{"Mac address of the device": "User's custom name for this device"}`